Jach/lgame/README.md

   ;;(lgame::sdl-render-copy lgame:*renderer* banner-txt nil banner-txt-rect)
 ```

+If you want to rely on system fonts, lgame uses
+[font-discovery](https://github.com/shinmera/font-discovery) and so can accept
+font family names via `load-font` or explicitly get paths via `find-font-path`.

 ### lgame.render

 Some wrappers like the just shown `blit` that let you avoid having to specify